 In a weird way, I think that I rediscovered my “mom groove” after the birth of my baby girl.
 I’m calling it “weird” because I actually knew how to be someones mom before she was born.
 I mean, I was not completely foreign to the concept.
-My firstborn is 13 years old so I’m practically a pro!
+My firstborn is in his teens, so I’m practically a pro!
 But rediscovering all the joy (and dedication) a newborn baby brings reminded me of the importance of being Mom.

 Being someones mom means having your own mommy smell and mommy way of saying and doing things.
 Those familiar traits are what your kids get hooked on.
 They give you special super powers that come out when there is a scraped knee or a broken heart that needs tending.
 Mom is the only one that can do it in that special “mom way”.

 Being Mom means so much more than just cooking, cleaning and doing the laundry.
 I’ve had days where my son would be terribly unhappy with me, because he wasn’t able to tell me the latest episode of his “what happened at school today” story.
 He would be like “but you’re not listening to me!”
 Being Mom means that you are able to get it all done AND pay attention with expert skill, all at the same time.

 Being Mom also means that you are the moral compass for your kids.
 I have found that our boys turn to us to see what is right and wrong.
 And they remind us of it every day!
 “But mommy you said that we should always share with each other” – When I’m devouring a chocolate all by myself.
 (Whaaat?)
 And “Mommy, I thought you said that we aren’t allowed to put our feet on the couch” – When I’ve just sat down with a cup of coffee and I need to kick back and relax.
 They watch everything.
 Everything.